-The velvet cichlids can be up to 14 inches long in the wild, whereas the Oscar Fishes that are kept in aquariums only grow up to 11 to 12 inches, weigh around 3.5 pounds and can live for eleven to thirteen years.
+These velvet cichlids can be up to 14 inches long in the wild, whereas the Oscar Fishes that are kept in aquariums only grow up to 11 to 12 inches, weigh around 3.5 pounds, and can live for eleven to thirteen years.

 For the Oscars that are kept in aquariums, their color hue can range from black to an extremely pale cream shading with differing measures of dotting and even high-contrast mottling.

 Red-colored Oscars are sold as Tiger Oscars.
 Intensely finned varieties have likewise been created.
 Some of the types of Oscar fish are albino tiger Oscar tiger, albino Oscar, red Oscar fish, and veil tail Oscar fish.

 Sexual development is at roughly 1 year and they can breed for over 10 years.
 Guardians will both clear a level space in the substrate to harbor eggs and both will take an interest in brood tending.

 Oscar is very territorial just like most of the cichlids.
 An Oscar pair will tolerate one another, yet ordinarily, the best option is that the pair is acquainted with another tank at the same time when introduced.

 Most Oscars can cohabitate with adequate space, but adding a new oscar to the already existing population rarely works.

 The wild Oscars eat different kinds of crustaceans and insects.
 Live food is healthy for Oscars but a diet of live food in large quantities can also be harmful to the fish as it can cause fatty liver disease, parasites, and obesity.